 NR: It stands for no room, wherein further booking is not allowed.

-You can do a PNR check on NTES (National Train Enquiry System) website.
+You can do a PNR status check on NTES (National Train Enquiry System) website.
 Indian Railways has announced NTES to facilitate users with faster access to information such as Live Train Status.
-You can also send SMS <PNR Number> to 139 or call 139 for live PNR enquiry.
+You can also send SMS ❮PNR Number❯ to 139 or call 139 for live PNR enquiry.
 You can do a PNR check on mobile/laptop on many websites like Paytm, Goibibo, trainman, MakeMyTrip, RailYatri, and more.
+However you will not get PNR status with name by any of the above mentioned ways.

 Every time you book train tickets, you may not land with a confirmed ticket status.
-Apart from regularly checking the PNR status, a new feature called PNR prediction lets you know the probability of ticket confirmation.
+Sometimes you will also get a wait list or RAC ticket.
+Apart from regularly checking the train PNR status, a new feature called IRCTC PNR prediction lets you know the probability of ticket confirmation.
 It is found to be 99% accurate most of the time, and it is backed by data analysis.
+Using this feature on the IRCTC website, you can estimate if the wait list or RAC ticket will get confirmed or not.

 Passengers can print their train ticket using PNR number by following these simple steps.